-5.21.1 It is essential that children are safeguarded from potentially harmful and inappropriate online material.
-The breadth of issues classified within digital safeguarding is

-- considerable but can be categorised into four areas of risk.
+- 5.21.1 It is essential that children are safeguarded from potentially harmful and inappropriate online material.
+The breadth of issues classified within digital safeguarding is considerable but can be categorised into four areas of risk.
 These are content, contact, conduct, commerce. (cf KCSIE para 134ff). - 5.21.2 We will ensure digital safeguarding is a running and interrelated theme when devising and implementing policies and procedures.
 This will include considering how digital safeguarding is reflected, as required, in all relevant polices.
-In addition, we will consider digital safeguarding whilst planning the curriculum, staff training, the role of the DSL and parental engagement. - 5.21.3 Whilst the DSL has lead responsibility for digital safeguarding, we will ensure there is support, if required, for operational digital safeguarding and the appropriate technical and safeguarding knowledge, skills and understanding to be able to quality assure systems, policies and processes, train staff and contribute to the safeguarding curriculum is available. - 5.21.4 We will keep our digital safeguarding processes and procedures under review through our digital safeguarding group using an independent tool such as the SWgFL 360 safe process 360 Degree Safe - Online Safety Review Tool | SWGfL - 5.21.5 We are thoroughly committed to improving children's online safety awareness at George Salter Academy.
-Our Technology Acceptable Use policy is signed up to by all children and staff annually. - 5.21.6 If a child, parent/carer or member of staff has a concern relating to online safety children are encouraged to report it.
-They can report it directly to Dan Callaghan (Online Safeguarding Lead) or Nick Corbett (Network Manager) at the academy. - 5.21.7 Through our regular communication with parents, we will reinforce the importance of children being safe online, explain what systems we use to filter and monitor online use, explain what children are being asked to do online including sites they will be asked to access and who from the academy (if anyone) their child is going to be interacting with online.
+In addition, we will consider digital safeguarding whilst planning the curriculum, staff training, the role of the DSL and parental engagement. - 5.21.3 Whilst the DSL has lead responsibility for digital safeguarding, we will ensure there is support, if required, for operational digital safeguarding and the appropriate technical and safeguarding knowledge, skills and understanding to be able to quality assure systems, policies and processes, train staff and contribute to the safeguarding curriculum is available. - 5.21.4 We will keep our digital safeguarding processes and procedures under review through our digital safeguarding group using an independent tool such as the SWgFL 360 safe process. - 5.21.5 We are thoroughly committed to improving children's online safety awareness at George Salter Academy our Technology Acceptable Use policy is signed up to by all children and staff annually. - 5.21.6 If a child, parent/carer or member of staff has a concern relating to online safety children are encouraged to report it.
+They can report it directly to the safeguarding team at the academy. - 5.21.7 Through our regular communication with parents, we will reinforce the importance of children being safe online, explain what systems we use to filter and monitor online use, explain what children are being asked to do online including sites they will be asked to access and who from the academy (if anyone) their child is going to be interacting with online.